This is Post 35 in the ‘Meditation Guidance’ series.

 The image of the stupa provides a very strong cultural reminder within Buddhist tradition of the importance of the hierarchical arrangement of the interpenetrating subtle bodies, in which, significantly, the subtle bodies that a closer to the perceived surface are contained within the subtle bodies that are deeper and more hidden from awareness.

-It is very important for meditators to recognise and embrace this idea of the surface being contained within the deep.
-It is not the world of Sensation, but the absolute Oneness, Unity, Equality and Connectedness that characterise the non-dual nature of mind that is more fundamental – just as it is the single and unified Quantum field that pervades the universe, that is more fundamental that the measurable Classical world.
-The various relative dimensions of our experience – of being a ‘person’ and having a ‘body’ – are nested, or enfolded, within the larger non-dual reality that encompasses everything.
+I personally, as a meditator, have found it extremely helpful to recognise and embrace this idea of the surface being contained within the deep.
+As we go deeper in meditation, we progressively deepen our recognition that the concrete world of sensory experience is not the most fundamental reality – indeed we recognise that the reverse is true.
+We recognise that Consciousness, and the unity, equality and connectedness that characterise the ultimate nature of mind, are the more fundamental reality – just as it is the single and unified Quantum field that pervades the universe, is more fundamental that the measurable Classical world.
+As we meditate, we naturally grow in our conviction that the various relative dimensions of our experience – of being a ‘person’ and having a ‘body’ – are nested, or enfolded, within the larger non-dual reality that encompasses everything.
 While our tendency is to identify with the surface, the self cannot be found in the surface.
 Indeed the self cannot be found anywhere, except perhaps in the Consciousness that is perceiving – and that is entirely impersonal and universal.

 The Stupa as a Symbol of Samādhi

-So our experience in meditation, if we are practising in a way that allows us to systematically and routinely enter states of samadhi (states of somatic integration in which concentration is effortless), might be usefully be conceptualised as a process of ascending the hierarchy of energetic levels in stages – the same levels that we see symbolised in the stupa – with the idea of resting as Consciousness as the context for that process.
-We have to be careful with this dualistic idea of ascending a hierarchy however.
-The mandala wisdom provides a counter-balancing challenge to this notion, and reminds us that once we are familiar with the four surface bodies, we can enter the spectrum at any point.
-We may even find that we need to start at the top and work down.
-Our goal is wholeness – not transcendence.
+So our experience in meditation, if we are practising in a way that allows us to systematically and routinely enter states of samadhi (states of somatic integration in which concentration is effortless), is often conceptualised as a process of ascending a hierarchy of energetic levels in stages.
+These are not however, the same levels that we see symbolised in the stupa.
+The idea of resting as embodied Consciousness in a state of alignment that can be symbolised by the stupa is however profoundly supportive of that process.

-So, this process of opening into the full spectrum of embodied Consciousness, is perhaps better characterised as a ‘deepening into’, or an ‘expansion into’, our felt experience – an inclusive attunement to all of the levels of energetic subtlety in our experience of embodiment.
-The notion of Embodiment gives us a useful ‘way in’ to the experience of resting the Physical Body as Consciousness, but as we expand to include the deeper levels of embodiment, we discern dimensions which can usefully be called Being (Mental Body), Uncaused Happiness (Emotional Body), and Life Energy (Volitional Body).
+Our initial goal is wholeness – insight, transformation and transcendence become possible on the basis of integration and positive emotion.
+So, this process of opening into the full spectrum of embodied Consciousness, is perhaps better characterised as a ‘deepening into’, or an ‘expansion into’, our felt experience – an inclusive attunement to all of the levels of energetic subtlety in our experience of Embodiment.
+The notion of Embodiment gives us a useful ‘way in’ to the experience of resting the Psycho-Physical Body as Consciousness, but as we expand to include the deeper levels of embodiment, we discern somatic dimensions which can usefully be called Being (Mental Body), Uncaused Happiness (Emotional Body), and Life Energy (Volitional Body).

 The Somatic Symbolism in the Structure of a Buddhist Stupa